Writings about Music

 The Beatles making my point overly emphatically and overly literally, hasya rasa being one of many things they executed to perfection and beyond.

-Come to think of it, the night I conversed with George Harrison and he sang a raga for me, I now seem to recall him briefly mentioning having gone surfing that day, or at least attempting to surf.
+Come to think of it, the night I conversed with George Harrison, including singing an Indian raga for me, George mentioned having gone surfing that day, or at least attempting to surf.

 My sense is the supercalifragilisticexpialidocious vocal harmonies of both bands were primarily touched by the Four Freshman who George Martin was exposed to in America.
 The Beach Boys were already here, of course.
 Just about every time I hear the Four Freshman, only learning about them in recent years, I register Beatles and Beach Boys before the conscious thought.